 There will always be haters.
 There will always be trolls.
 But if you can spot them, so can everyone else.
 Our interconnected world makes it easier than ever to attack and disappear into obscurity.

 Engage those that disagree respectfully in an appropriate debate, so far as you feel able.
 Criticism is healthy for us.
-It’s how we learn, articulate ourselves and fortify our positions.
+It’s how we learn, articulate ourselves and fortify or adapt our positions.

 Don’t engage with the haters.
 Ignore, block, report if necessary.
 But know the difference.